Whose Line Is It Anyway? (American TV series): History

+The format of the US version was very similar to the UK version.
+A major difference was Carey's use of the game-show façade.
+While Anderson's point-scoring had always been arbitrary as a joke, he still presented the points as though they had real weight towards the final outcome of the episode.
+Carey meanwhile explicitly stated at the start of each episode that "the points don't matter," and sometimes emphasized this throughout the episodes.
+Another difference, during Carey's tenure as host, was in the show's ending.
+On the UK version, the "prize" for winning was to read out the closing credits.
+On the US version, the winner would take over as host while Carey took part in the last game of the episode, with the performer(s) who read out the closing credits being arbitrary.
+Later, when Aisha Tyler took over as host, the show reverted back to the original UK ending.
+The difference in standards in the UK compared to US prime time meant stricter censoring of both language and content on the US series.

-Production of the American version was canceled by ABC in 2003 because of low ratings, with already-produced episodes airing first-run into 2004.
+Production of the show was cancelled by ABC in 2003 because of low ratings, with already-produced episodes airing first-run into 2004.
 The ABC Family cable channel, which had been airing repeats of the show since 2002, also showed "new" episodes from January 2005 to December 2007, formed from previously filmed but unaired performances.

 Hiatus

 Following the cancellation, Drew Carey went on to create the short-lived Drew Carey's Green Screen Show, which premiered in 2004 on The WB.
 The series was very similar to Whose Line?, and featured many of the same cast.
 The major gimmick on that series was that the acting was done in front of a green screen, and animators later added cartoon imagery to the scenes.

 Carey and several cast members also started touring North America with a live-action show called (Drew Carey's) Improv All-Stars.
 The show was a live stage show similar to Whose Line?, and featuring many of the same games, though also with some new ones.
 The live shows started in 2003, and since 2006, are only seen on occasion, mostly due to Carey's current television obligations.
 Colin Mochrie, Brad Sherwood and Drew Carey performed at the Just for Laughs festival in Montreal as "Improv All-Stars" in 2003 and 2004.
 Since 2005, Mochrie and Sherwood have toured semi-regularly as An Evening With Colin and Brad.

 The show was recorded on Stage 29 at Paramount Studios.

 Greg Proops and Ryan Stiles presented Stiles & Proops Unplanned, a live improv comedy show based on the successful Baddiel and Skinner Unplanned format that took place at Centaur Theatre in Montreal, Quebec, Canada in July 2008.
 They also tour with former co-star Jeff Davis under the name Whose Live Anyway? doing live improv.
-Proops appeared as Max Madigan on Nickelodeon's True Jackson, VP, and is currently hosting Head Games on The Science Channel and was the host of "Odd News" segments for Yahoo! (now called Broken News Daily) while Esten has made multiple appearances in various TV series including The Office, ER (also produced by Warner Bros.) and Big Love and guest-starred in Enlightened.
-In 2007, Mochrie was host of a five-episode run of Are You Smarter Than a Canadian 5th Grader? on Global TV in Canada.